 Something that I’ve noticed with both my music and language students is that they easily fall into the trap of expecting their teachers and texts to teach them music or a language.
 They don’t take responsibility for their own learning.

 I’ve seen countless students show up to classes not having invested in doing the “outside work” required of them to be successful.
 A teacher, a book, a podcast, or any other resource are just tools.
-You need use them to build your knowledge of a language.
+You need to use them to build your knowledge of a language.
 They won’t build it for you.
 All they’ll do without you taking an active approach to using them is sit in their toolbox and rust.

-Another important aspect of taking responsibility for your learning, is identifying when something isn’t working for your in your study routine and doing what is necessary to fix or change it.
+Another important aspect of taking responsibility for your learning is identifying when something isn’t working for your in your study routine and doing what is necessary to fix or change it.

 To use myself as an example, here a few things that didn’t work for me:

 - // Picking up just any book and expecting it to teach me the language.